SMT House

-SMT House (stylized as SMT HOUSE), commonly referred to as SMT Seoul, is a restaurant in Cheongdam-dong, Gangnam-gu, Seoul, owned by SM F&B Development, a subsidiary of SM Entertainment.
+SMT House (stylized as SMT HOUSE), commonly referred to as SMT Seoul, is a restaurant in Cheongdam-dong, Gangnam District, Seoul, owned by SM F&B Development, a subsidiary of SM Entertainment.
 The restaurant has five stories, each of which has different style and concept.
-The first and second floors offer a space for lunch, deserts and café in the daytime and for Spanish tapas restaurant at night.
+The first and second floors offer a space for lunch, desserts and café in the daytime and for Spanish tapas restaurant at night.
 On the 3rd and 4th floors (which require reservations) diners can order a one course specialty called, "Seoul Tapas Style."

 History

 SMT Seoul marks SM Entertainment's third endeavor at entering the food market.
 Previously, the company opened the Korean restaurant project ETable in Seoul but closed its doors in 2011 and Podonamu in Tokyo.
 In 2009, SM ventured into opening a pub in collaboration with the local hamburger joint Kraze, the Chi Mc, but the project failed.
 A spokesperson from SM stated the company had already possessed the know-how with the franchise after having several test-runs previously in the restaurant business.
 On January 19, 2016, SM announced opening a multi-dining space named SMT Seoul under SM F&B Development on January 21.
 The complex dining space is a casual dining and fine dining restaurant based on tapas menus, allowing visitors to experience a "different dining culture".

-At 6 PM of January 27, 2016, SM Entertainment Group held a grand opening party in SMT Seoul located at Cheongdam-dong, Gangnam-gu, Seoul.
+At 6 PM of January 27, 2016, SM Entertainment Group held a grand opening party in SMT Seoul located at Cheongdam-dong, Gangnam District, Seoul.
 It marked the beginning of the multi-dining space business.
 Executives from SM attended the ribbon-cutting ceremony to celebrate the opening, including executive producer Lee Soo-man, Kim Young-min, Kim Min-jong, Kangta, and BoA.
 In addition, artists from SM, including Super Junior, Girls' Generation, Exo, and Red Velvet, along with celebrities from SM Culture & Contents, attended the event.
 SM also announced its plan to open restaurant branches such as SMT Tokyo in Japan and SMT LA in the United States.